DOI10.47051/CTUE6496

 Figure 2: Distribution of Ninia hudsoni in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Ninia was erected by Baird and Girard in 1853 without any reference regarding its Greek or Latin root.
+Etymology: The generic name Ninia was coined by Baird and Girard in 1853 without any reference regarding its Greek or Latin root.
 However, Ninia was one of the many names in Greek mythology used to refer to Eurydice, wife of Orpheus, a legendary musician, poet, and prophet.
 According to the myth, Eurydice dies after her wedding by stepping on a viper.
 Orpheus goes mad by losing his only love and travels to the underworld to retrieve her.
-He plays his softened music so extraordinarily that that Hades (God of death) and Persephone (Queen of death) allow him to take Eurydice back to the world of the living.14 As far as is known, Ninia does not have Latin roots.
+He plays his softened music so extraordinarily that Hades (God of death) and Persephone (Queen of death) allow him to take Eurydice back to the world of the living.14 As far as is known, Ninia does not have Latin roots.
 The specific epithet hudsoni honors C. A. Hudson, who collected the holotype of the species in the late 1930s and is best known for his entomology collections deposited in the British Museum of Natural History.15

-See it in the wild: Ninia hudsoni seems to be naturally rare thoroughout much of its distribution, but in some areas of Ecuador (especially Narupa Reserve and Wild Sumaco Wildlife Sanctuary), snakes of this species can be seen at least once every week.
+See it in the wild: Ninia hudsoni seems to be naturally rare throughout much of its distribution, but in some areas of Ecuador (especially Narupa Reserve and Wild Sumaco Wildlife Sanctuary), snakes of this species can be seen at least once every week.
 They are easier to spot at night by scanning the leaf-litter along forested trails.
-During the day, individuals can be encountered by sampling leaf-litter or by turning over surface objects in pastures near forest border.
+During the day, individuals can be encountered by sampling leaf-litter or by turning over surface objects in pastures near the forest border.

 Authors: Teddy Angarita-SierraaAffiliation: Yoluka ONG, Fundación de Investigación en Biodiversidad y Conservación, Bogotá, Colombia.,bAffiliation: Vicerrectoría de Investigación, Universidad Manuela Beltrán, Bogotá, Colombia. and Alejandro ArteagacAffiliation: Tropical Herping (TH), Quito, Ecuador.